gsnedders/wpt-docs/docs/_writing-tests/css-metadata.md

 * A line or reference from the CSS specification unless that line is a complete assertion when taken out of context.

-The test assertion is **optional**.
+The test assertion is **optional**, but is is highly recommended to include one.
 It helps the reviewer understand the goal of the test so that he or she can make sure it is being tested correctly.
 Also, in case a problem is found with the test later, the testing method (e.g. using `color` to determine pass/fail)